dc4eu/educational-pilot/README.md

 This repository is organised into several key sections:

-- **[Education and professional qualifications Business Bleuprint - BBP](./OfficialDeliverables/5.1%20BBP/README.md)**: The DC4EU WP5 Business Blueprint is a strategic document developed to guide the integration and adoption of digital credentials across the European Union, enhancing the digital transformation of education and professional qualifications.
-This blueprint aligns with the European Commission’s 2030 Digital Education Action Plan, focusing on interoperability, accessibility, quality assurance, sustainability, and stakeholder engagement

 - **[eIDAS roles](./docs/eIDAS-roles.md)**: Outlines the key roles within the European digital identity framework under eIDAS, detailing their definitions, functions, types of attestations issued, regulatory references, and compliance requirements.